April 4th, 2023

 See where the screening process can be updated, whether by site or sponsor teams, to reduce screen failures across your clinical trials.

-Optimize your enrollment timelines
+Optimize patient enrollment timelines in your clinical trials

 When sponsors roll out clinical trial enrollment strategies to proactively address challenges across various stages of their trials, they can eliminate barriers to enrollment for current and future trials.
 Analyze protocols, analyze site performance, track pre-screening data, and track reasons for screen failures to inform decisions that can improve enrollment numbers – and timelines – across your sites.